There’s this recurring internal debate that many a troubled cook has regarding what to do with leftover egg whites:

 Flavored with honey and vanilla, and baked until a caramelized, crunchy crust forms, this classic recipe has everything you love about this delicious dessert.
 And that dark chocolate drizzle on top is the perfect decadent finishing touch.

-Don’t let the fun stop at this recipe.
+Don’t let the fun stop at just these recipes.
 Leave the oven on, and take a look at our entire cookie collection to find what you’ll be baking next.
 Or take a look at some of our favorites such as:

 - Spelt Walnut Dark Chocolate Chip